6 Red Flags That Your Child Needs More Structure and How to Help

 Structuring The Environment

-Your home should be structured in a way that is easily understood by your child.
+It’s important to structure your home in a way that will be easily understood by your child.

-This involves creating predictable spaces and routines within your home for certain activities.
+As a rule, this involves first creating predictable spaces and routines within your home for certain activities.
 For example:

 - A set “calm down” space